In 2011 Rita was given the all clear after taking part in taking part in the COIN trial, a study into new treatment for colon cancer that has spread.

-The Cambridge Cancer Centre brings together leading scientists, doctors and nurses across the city to push forward improvements in cancer diagnosis and treatment.
+The Cancer Research UK Cambridge Centre brings together leading scientists, doctors and nurses across the city to push forward improvements in cancer diagnosis and treatment.
 In particular, our researchers are focusing on breast, lung, ovarian, pancreatic, oesophageal, blood and prostate cancers.

 Thanks to clinical trials, Rita is given the all clear

 Childhood cancer deaths have dropped 24% over the last 10 years

 More children are surviving cancer than ever before thanks to the work of researchers like our very own Professor Richard Gilbertson.